Multispecies entanglements, from conflict to coexistence: How remote camerasshape public perception of carnivora in urban areas.

 Invitation: I am a PhD student from Falmouth University in the UK, and live here in Phoenix, Arizona.
 I would like to invite you to take part in my research.
 Please take time to consider the following information carefully and to discuss it with family or friends if you wish, or ask the researcher questions.

 Purpose of the research: I am conducting research into the use of remote cameras to capture images of Carnivora species found throughout Southwest, USA.
 Urban development is bringing humans into closer contact with species such as cougars (Puma concolor), bobcats (Lynx rufus) and coyotes (Canis latrans).
-Through photography, participant observation, interviews, and field observations, I hope to understand how documenting the lives of these animals can help us find ways yo live alongside our wild neighbours.
+Through photography, participant observation, interviews, and field observations, I hope to understand how documenting the lives of these animals can help us find ways to live alongside our wild neighbours.

 Why have I been invited?
 You have been invited to this study because you have shown an interest wildlife photography and/or human-wildlife interactions.